Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh went into a restaurant and ordered a beef steak.
-The waiter asked him how would he like his steak cooked - well done, medium or rare.
-Jayesh said - "Alive".
+Jayesh once kicked a baby elephant into puberty

-Updated on: [31/8/2025]
+Updated on: [1/9/2025]
 <!-- #jokeEnd -->